South Korea risks ties by disbanding 'comfort women' fund: Japan PM

 “We will make utmost efforts to carry out policy that can help the victims recover their honor and dignity,” Minister Jin Sun-mee said in a statement.

-The two countries share a bitter history that includes Japan’s 1910-45 colonization of the Korean peninsula.
+The two countries share a bitter history that includes Japan’s 1910-45 colonization of the Korean peninsula, and the issue of comfort women has been a major obstacle to better relations.

-Abe’s government had hoped the “comfort women” agreement would settle a hot-button issue that is a major obstacle to better relations.
-But South Korea’s Foreign Minister Kang Kyung-wha said in January the agreement did not meet victims’ demands.
+South Korean historians estimate there may have been up to 200,000 Korean women forced into sex slavery.
+There are 27 survivors registered with the government.

+Abe told South Korea’s President Moon Jae-in in February the 2015 pact settled the dispute, but Moon said Japan was in no position to declare that as the “perpetrator of wartime crimes against humanity.”

-The South Korean ministry said it will manage the balance of the fund, which at the end of October stood at 16.08 billion won ($14.21 million), including Seoul’s contributions.
+The South Korean ministry said it will discuss with Tokyo on what to do with the balance of the fund, which at the end of October stood at 16.08 billion won ($14.21 million), including Seoul’s contributions.

+Kim Bok-dong, a surviving former comfort woman, welcomed the decision to disband the fund.

+“The only thing left is the Japanese government’s repentance and compensation,” she said in a statement released by a civic group supporting the victims, known as Jungdaehyup.

 The new row comes after South Korea’s top court last month ruled that Japan’s Nippon Steel & Sumitomo Metal Corp (5401.T) must compensate four South Koreans for their forced wartime labor.